Bhardwaj-Himanshu/Bhardwaj-Himanshu/README.md

 ==========================

 * ✉️  You can contact me at [himanshujay261201@gmail.com](mailto:himanshujay261201@gmail.com)
-* 🤝  I'm open to collaborating on anything!
+* 🤝  I'm open to collaborating on anything.

 ### Skills